The Child’s Best Interests

 When you hire the O’Mara Law Group to assist you with your child custody case, you can count on us to provide effective, vigorous representation.
 We have been helping families navigate the complexities of joint custody for more than 30 years, and our satisfied clients attest that we give personalized, attentive service to every case.

-Our founder, Mark O’Mara, is a Board Certified Family Law attorney and a Supreme Court-Certified Family mediator.
+Our founder, Mark O’Mara, is a board-certified family law attorney and a Supreme Court-Certified Family mediator.
 He has earned the coveted Martindale-Hubbell AV Preeminent rating for excellence in professional service, and the National Trial Lawyers recognize him as one of the top 100 trial lawyers in the state.

 Legal Requirements for Filing for Joint Custody in Florida